Our Independent Occupational Therapy Team

-To help with the environment; the OT might advise that the height of the desk is altered, the child might need a special supportive chair or the child’s position in the classroom may need changing to help with concentration.
+To help with the environment; the OT might advise that the height of the desk is changed, the child might need a special supportive chair or the child’s position in the classroom may need changing to help with concentration.
 As well as some support and motivation from her friends to help her along!

 Occupational Therapy Assessment

 During the assessment, your occupational therapist will want to understand; what your goals are, what you child struggles with as well as what skills you (and they) would like to improve.